 Over the last few years, I had seen several different doctors, as I knew that something in my body was not OK.
 I just knew it.
 Something didn’t feel right.

 I was immediately overcome with emotion: why had no one mentioned this cyst?
-My immediate frustration quickly turned into positive action as three weeks later, I went under full anesthesia and had urgent surgery to have the cyst removed.
+My immediate frustration quickly turned into positive action three weeks later as I went under full anesthesia and had urgent surgery to have the cyst removed.
 Four incisions were made on my abdomen where robotic arms went in to perform the procedure.
-I praise the Lord that my final pathology reports came back benign and I’m looking forward to the new lease on life that God has blessed me with.
+I praise the Lord that my final pathology reports came back benign, and I’m looking forward to the new lease on life that God has blessed me with.

-I knew I couldn’t move my ribcage or pelvis because the incisions needed to heal, scar tissue needed to form, and it all hurt too much anyways to attempt to move it.
-I also knew that about every 24 hours the entire bodily fascial system rebinds, so I had to move what I could in an attempt to stop everything else from seizing up.
+I knew I couldn’t move my ribcage or pelvis because the incisions needed to heal, scar tissue needed to form, and it all hurt too much to attempt to move anyway.
+I also knew that about every 24 hours the entire fascial system rebinds, so I had to move what I could soon in an attempt to stop everything else from seizing up.

-In terms of movement, wrist and ankle circles are all I could muster up the first day.
-The next day, I added lying on the floor with pads correctly placed under my back to let gravity unwind my scoli, as I certainly didn’t have physical strength to do anything else (check out this link to find out where to place pads for your own individual scoli).
+In terms of movement, wrist and ankle circles were all I could muster up the first day.
+The next day, I added lying on the floor with pads correctly placed under my back to let gravity unwind my scoli, as I certainly didn’t have physical strength to do anything else (find out where to place pads for your own scoli).

 The next day, I added a few passive shoulder and hip socket circles.
 I began using therapy balls to roll out my shoulders and feet.
 I forced myself to walk as much as my weak body could handle, which was only a few steps the first day, but over the next few days, I was able to walk the length of my driveway.
 By the end of the first week, I was able to stand up straight and walk up and down my street.
 Progress!

 My doctor had given me the restriction of “no heavy lifting for the first six weeks post surgery,” and I heeded his instructions.
 My abdominal muscles were cut in surgery, and I knew they needed time to heal.
 I also knew that this did not mean don’t move at all.

-Nine Days Post Surgery: Even though I’d stop taking pain medication after the first few days of surgery, my head still felt fuzzy and my body didn’t feel right.
+Nine Days Post Surgery: Even though I’d stopped taking pain medication a few days after surgery , my head still felt fuzzy and my body didn’t feel right.
 I decided to go see my colon hygienist to get a colonic as I could tell that all of that nasty medication was still in my system, making me feel terrible.
 Sure enough, once my body was cleaned out, I started to feel like my old self again.

-I also started using frankincense, and coconut oil in rotation on my incision wounds to help them heal.
-The act of physically applying these regenerative, aromatherapy oils also lifted my spirits, and calmed my mind.
+I also started using frankincense, and coconut oil in rotation on my incisions to help them heal.
+The act of physically applying these regenerative, aromatherapy oils also lifted my spirits and calmed my mind.

-Ten Days Post Surgery: I sat on my GYROTONIC tower for the first time, took all the weight off of the handle units and slowly moved my ribcage a bit.
+Ten Days Post Surgery: I sat on my GYROTONIC tower for the first time, took all the weight off of the handle units, and slowly moved my ribcage a bit.
 Oh, it felt soooooo good!
 Also, I carefully did a little traction on my Core Align wall ladder to stretch my ribcage out.
 My entire body, including my scoli, was so bound up that it felt amazing to finally be able to move it, albeit slowly.
 This was true even though I had kept doing those passive exercises from the first few days after surgery.